hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 ### Skulpt (Python-in-JavaScript) backend

+[This idea is good as a proof-of-concept, but probably not practical for deployment; I strongly belive in running the real language runtimes on the server rather than a JS emulation.
+One exception is if we can get the real runtimes compiled to JS using Emscripten or something, so that they run in the browser.
+But for now, that's not really practical due to libraries and other external dependencies.]

 This project is appropriate for someone with advanced knowledge of hacking a Python interpreter who is willing to make a substantive time commitment.